krishgoel20/Mini-RAG-App/README.md

 # Mini-RAG App

 A full-stack AI-powered web application that lets you upload documents and ask questions about them in plain English, receiving answers grounded strictly in the uploaded content using Retrieval-Augmented Generation (RAG).

 ---

 ## What it does

 - Upload a document (.txt, .pdf, or .docx) or paste text directly
-- The app chunks the document and builds a TF-IDF retrieval index
+- The app chunks the document and builds a semantic (embeddings-based) retrieval index
 - Ask any question about the document in plain English
-- Relevant chunks are retrieved and injected into a grounding prompt
+- Relevant chunks are retrieved by meaning, not just keyword overlap, and injected into a grounding prompt
 - The LLM generates an answer strictly based on the document content
 - Supports chat history, follow-up questions, voice input, and multi-language documents

 Answers are always grounded in the document — the LLM cannot fabricate information from outside the uploaded content.

 ---